 h5py module, which is a file format used to store weights of neural network architecture.

-Congratulations on finishing the tutorial.
+Congratulations on finishing the docstring in Python tutorial.

 If you are just getting started in Python and would like to learn more, take DataCamp's Introduction to Data Science in Python course.